Behind The Wish: Kristy-Lee Bosher

 The Wish Effect is why I am still here at Make-A-Wish all these years later.

 As cliched as it sounds, the power of a wish is really magical.
-And I have seen a wish child be really reserved, withdrawn and not interacting during that first home visit.
+And I have seen a wish child be really reserved, withdrawn, and not interactive during that first home visit.
 We are complete strangers, after all, so that is all very normal.

 And then as time has gone on and the wish has got closer and more conversations happen and the design team at head office are involved and words and themes emerge over weeks and months, then you present and reveal that wish, you can see how much the child has grown and how much the wish has made them come out of their shell.